zhiyuanc1718/github-tutorial/README.md

 ## Workflow & Commands
 #### Command Line commands (Terminal Use)

+> This is just a list of commands that would make coding in the terminal faster

 |Basic Commands|Syntax (Format)|Purpose and Use
 |--------------|------|-------|
 |cd|`cd [folder_name]`|move your current path to a different path (change of location in file system)